Social Media

 Tips: Don’t forget sunscreen, a hat, sunglasses, an umbrella, a water bottle, and a packed lunch if you plan to walk the longer trails.

-[Currently suspended] Volunteers lead free guided nature walks of Sungei Buloh every Saturday from 9:30-11am (except on public holidays and the eves of public holidays).
-Each walk is also limited to a maximum of 20 people and registration is required.
+Volunteers also lead free guided nature walks of Sungei Buloh Wetland Reserve every Saturday from 9:30-11am (except on public holidays and the eves of public holidays).
+Each walk is also limited to a maximum of 12 people, and registration is required.

 Sungei Buloh Wetland Reserve